googleforgames/agones/site/content/en/docs/Guides/health-checking.md

 ## Disabling Health Checking

-By default, health checking is enabled, but it can be turned off by setting the `health > disabled` property to true
+By default, health checking is enabled, but it can be turned off by setting the `spec.health.disabled` property to true.

 ## SDK API

-The `Health()` function on the [SDK object]({{< relref "./Client SDKs/_index.md" >}}) needs to be called at an interval less than the `health > periodSeconds` threshold time to be considered before it will be considered a `failure`.
+The `Health()` function on the [SDK object]({{< relref "./Client SDKs/_index.md" >}}) needs to be called at an interval less than the `spec.health.periodSeconds` threshold time to be considered before it will be considered a `failure`.

-The health check will also need to have not been called a consecutive number of times (`health > failureTheshold`), giving it a chance to heal if it there is an issue.
+The health check will also need to have not been called a consecutive number of times (`spec.health.failureTheshold`), giving it a chance to heal if it there is an issue.

 ## Health Failure Strategy

 The following is the process for what happens to a `GameServer` when it is unhealthy.

-1. If any of the GameServer container fails health checking, or exits before the GameServer moves to `Ready` then, it is restart as per the `restartPolicy` (which defaults to "Always")
+1. If the `GameServer` container exits with an error before the `GameServer` moves to `Ready` then, it is restarted as per the `restartPolicy` (which defaults to "Always").
-1. If the GameServer container fails healthy checking after the `Ready` state, then it doesn't restart, but moves the GameServer to an `Unhealthy` state.
+1. If the `GameServer` fails health checking at any point, then it doesn't restart, but moves to an `Unhealthy` state.
-1. If the GameServer container exits while in `Ready` state, it will be restarted as per the `restartPolicy` (which defaults to "Always", since `RestartPolicy` is a Pod wide setting), but will immediately move to an `Unhealthy` state.
+1. If the `GameServer` container exits while in `Ready`, `Allocated` or `Reserved` state, it will be restarted as per the `restartPolicy`  (which defaults to "Always", since `RestartPolicy` is a `Pod` wide setting), but will immediately move to an `Unhealthy` state.
 1. If the SDK sidecar fails, then it will be restarted, assuming the `RestartPolicy` is Always/OnFailure.

+## Fleet Management of Unhealthy GameServers

+If a `GameServer` moves into an `Unhealthy` state when it is not part of a Fleet, the `GameServer` will remain in the Unhealthy state until explicitly deleted.
+This is useful for debugging `Unhealthy` `GameServers`, or if you are creating your own `GameServer` management layer, you can explicitly choose what to do if a `GameServer` becomes `Unhealthy`.

+If a `GameServer` is part of a `Fleet`, the `Fleet` management system will _delete_ any `Unhealthy` `GameServers` and immediately replace them with a brand new `GameServer` to ensure it has the configured number of Replicas.

-## Reference
+## Configuration Reference
 ```yaml
   # Health checking for the running game server
   health: